What Type of Print Binding Method is Right For You

 Print binding involves the fastening of individual sheets together.
 It allows books and other print pieces to lay flat unlike other types of binding.
-This helps make the book fully functional such as a cook book.
+This helps make the book fully functional such as a cookbook.

 All of the different methods of print binding serve different purposes and also have advantages and disadvantages.

-is often the most overlooked method.
+- Post binding is often the most overlooked method.
 It uses screw posts to thread documents and pages to produce a beautiful result.
 Post binding can be used for all books sizes.

 Kopytek can help you choose the best bindery solution for any bound printed material you want to produce.
 Our in-house graphic designers can work together with our print staff to ensure that your piece is properly designed for the binding you choose and that the graphics and text are just as professional as the print job itself.
 Get started on your print binding project by contacting us today.